Tinker-Ware/ansible-spring-role/README.md

-# Ansible Yii Framework role
+# Ansible Java Spring Framework

-This role is the first version to install and run a very basic Yii server for PHP.
+This role is the first version to install and run a very basic Yii Spring instalation

 ### Variables
-`cookie_validation_key:` Defines a validation key for the framework.

 ## Usage